MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 ```

 Some people don't like it because the disconnectedness of the parameter to the
-return value makes it easy to forget to populate the diagnostics or even forget
+return value makes it easier to forget to populate the diagnostics or even forget
-to add error context to APIs at all, like the zig standard library has [historically](/FIXME) done (insofar as zig's youth can have a history).
+to use the pattern at all, like the zig standard library has [historically](https://github.com/ziglang/zig/issues/2647#issuecomment-1308214275) done
+(if zig is old enough to have a "history").

 So, can we get error context without adding a parameter?
 Do we want to?
 We could "just" use zig's language support for tagged unions to